 There are 2 tiers to VOA’s internal complaints procedure.
-If you wish to make a formal complaint a customer service manager will deal with your complaint at tier 1.
+If you wish to make a formal complaint a Complaints Investigation Manager will deal with your complaint at tier 1.
 If your complaint cannot be resolved at tier 1, you can ask for it to be reviewed at tier 2.

-Tier One: A Customer Service Manager will deal with your complaint.
+Tier One: A Complaints Investigation Manager will deal with your complaint.
 You can find out how to contact the relevant person:

 Telephone (England) 03000 501501